Menstrual Cycle 101: Everything You Need to Know About Your Cycle-image

 The proliferative phase

 After your period ends, the proliferative phase starts.
-Increasing oestrogen levels during the first phase of your menstrual cycle prompts your endometrium to grow back to a thick, blood vessel-rich tissue lining ready to become a suitable home for an embryo.
+Increasing oestrogen levels during the first prompts your endometrium to grow back to a thick, blood vessel-rich tissue lining ready to become a suitable home for a baby.

 The secretory phase